mdn/content/files/en-us/web/javascript/reference/global_objects/array/index.md

 For how they treat empty slots exactly, see the page for each method.

-These methods treat empty slots the same as if they are `undefined`:
+These methods treat empty slots as if they are `undefined`:

 - {{jsxref("Array/entries", "entries()")}}
 - {{jsxref("Array/fill", "fill()")}}